Tom Kalsås

 Tom Kalsås (born 27 February 1986) is a Norwegian jurist and politician for the Labour Party.
 He has served as a deputy member of the Storting for Rogaland since 2017 and State Secretary at the Ministry of Transport since 2022.

+Early and personal life

+Born on 27 February 1986, Kalsås graduated in jurisprudence from the University of Bergen in 2011.
+He was later assigned with tha law firm Haver.

 Political career

 Local politics

 Kalsås was elected to the Gjesdal municipal council in the 2007 local elections.
 Following the 2019 elections, he was elected to the Rogaland County Council and became his party's group leader.

 In 2022, he became the Rogaland Labour Party's candidate for county mayor.
 However in November, he was appointed state secretary in the Støre Cabinet, forcing the county chapter to look for a new candidate.